-At Inlanta, we’re honored to serve every segment of the Michigan mortgage market, from first-time buyers to affluent home owners or business professionals relocating to Grand Rapids who would like to trade up to their dream home on Reeds Lake or to purchase a luxury waterfront property on Lake Michigan.
+At Guild Mortgage, we’re honored to serve every segment of the Michigan mortgage market, from first-time buyers to affluent home owners or business professionals relocating to Grand Rapids who would like to trade up to their dream home on Reeds Lake or to purchase a luxury waterfront property on Lake Michigan.
 The latter requires special expertise in Jumbo Mortgage financing, which as the name suggests, represents a larger loan typically on high-value homes.

 What is a Jumbo Mortgage Loan?